 If you have money to burn, then wasteful heating in your greenhouse is a good place to start, as all the benefits of a heater will swiftly be lost through the glazing.
 Robert Hall recommends bubble insulation to save you money and keep your plants nice and warm.

 It can save up to 45% of heating costs for only a small initial outlay.
-Now that will warm any gardeners heart, particularly when you know 83% of the heat put into a traditional glass structure is immediately lost to the atmosphere.
+Now that fact will warm any gardener's heart, particularly when you know 83% of the heat put into a traditional glass structure is immediately lost to the atmosphere.
 Money burned!

 Clear polythene could be used for double glazing your greenhouse, but it has little insulating effect and clings to the glass when wet, further minimising its potential.

-But there is one drawback, and that is trying to keep small hands from popping the bubbles!
+The only drawback is when you have children, and trying to keep small hands from popping the bubbles!